Dear TFS: Feeling Overwhelmed

 Head of Human Design and Development

-Nicole grows and nurtures the diverse relationships within The Futures School ecosystem.
-With 8+ years of foresight experience, she is a skilled speaker and thought leader in foresight implementation, offering expertise in the tools and processes required for culture change and capacity development.Read More
+Nicole grows and nurtures the diverse relationships within TFSX ecosystem.
+With 10 years of foresight experience, she is a skilled speaker and thought leader in foresight implementation, offering expertise in the tools and processes required for culture change and capacity development.Read More